 George Cleverley

 A bespoke shoemaker through and through, the George Cleverley name goes back to the 1800s and the service itself has hardly changed.
 A seriously luxurious experience of creating the finest footwear personalised to your feet.
 That’s right, fully bespoke.
-You choose the leather, the style and you brand will even create your very own last.
+You choose the leather, the style and the brand will even create your very own last.
 If that’s not within your price range, the same level of quality is present in the brand’s ready to wear collection.
-The Adam in black calf is a dashing semi-brogue Oxford made by the same talented craftspeople.
+The Cameron in black calf is a dashing semi-brogue Oxford made by the same talented craftspeople.

 Edward Green